CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

 ## Task 5: Copilot code generation for different scenarios

-1. Now in the Visula Studio window, in the left navigation pane, under CloudLabs folder, click on **New file** and create a file named **rainbow.js**.
+1. Now in the Visula Studio Code window, in the left navigation pane, under CloudLabs folder, click on **New file** and create a file named **rainbow.js**.

    ![Picture1](../media/newfilera.png)